Notifications

 • Scrap Metal Dealers and Recyclers Identification Act

-Amendments to the Scrap Metal Dealers and Recyclers Identification Act and relevant regulations would make it easier for law enforcement to target illicit scrap metal sales and swiftly bring scrap metal traffickers to justice.
+Amendments to the Scrap Metal Dealers and Recyclers Identification Act and relevant regulations will make it easier for law enforcement to target illicit scrap metal sales and swiftly bring scrap metal traffickers to justice.

 The government is also considering regulatory changes to allow law enforcement to issue violation tickets for offences to make it easier and faster to charge those who violate the act.
 Other regulatory changes would make more effective use of court resources by setting specified penalties for certain less serious offences under the act, and by giving justices of the peace jurisdiction to deal with them.